Emmanuelle Guyon, the mirror of your emotions

 The archaeological site of Chichen Itza, Mexico

-To create these jewels, we had to master the calculation of dates in the Mayan system, in order to personalize each piece according to the date desired by our clients.
-You can find these creations in our shop, in the form of pendants, earrings, brooches, and rings.
-For a more detailed and informative explanation of the Mayan calendar, we invite you to consult the following page:
+You can find these creations in our store, available as pendants, earrings, brooches, and rings.
+Each piece embodies a fragment of an ancient civilization, conveyed through timeless symbols.
+For a more detailed and informative explanation of the Maya calendar, we invite you to visit the following page:

 Pendant with the Mayan calendar showing a date calculated with the long count